 Antiviral and antibacterial.
 Fresh garlic is famous for helping to control infections.
 There are people who swear that by eating several cloves of fresh garlic each day, they’re able to stave off germs.

 Cancer prevention.
 Allium vegetables have important properties in protecting us against cancer.
-Garlic has actually been found to lower risks of all types of cancer, except for cancer of the breast and prostate.
+Garlic has actually been found to lower the risks of all types of cancer, except for cancer of the breast and prostate.
 To maximize its cancer-preventing properties, try to increase your daily intake of garlic.

 Iron absorption.
 Studies show that garlic can help the way our bodies metabolize iron.
 It may also increase our bodies’ ability to produce ferroportin which helps to circulate iron as needed.